Beyond Harwich

 This lovely seaside town with beautiful 1920s houses.
 The high street is a mix of independents and chains.
 Shops we love include Gr8Danes for scandi goods, Caxton bookshop and art gallery - we went in for a card, we came out with a tonne of books! - they show works by East Anglian Artists, so it’s worth a browse.
 There are a few antique and charity shops and lots of places to eat too.

-Manningtree & Mistley
+Manningtree

 Livelier and more sprawling than Harwich, we love going to Manningtree for the lovely Manningtree Arts shop (books and coffee), Estuary Winebar for wine, cocktails and tapas, and the Manningtree antiques emporium, which is best visited with a car because you need something to carry all your purchases home.
 The Red Lion is a great pub.

-There is a lovely 15 minute walk by the river Stour from Manningtree to Mistley.
-The Thorn hotel has a lovely bar and restaurant.
-It’s where the Witch Finder General used to lodge, so it has a strange dark link with the past.
-Mistley is on the same line as Harwich Old Town so you can take a train back from there.
-Please check train times.
+In Mistley the Thorn hotel has a lovely bar and restaurant - it’s where the Witch Finder General used to lodge, so it has a strange dark link with the past.

 Wrabness